peasy-ui/peasy-ui/README.md

 };

 const view = UI.create(document.body, template, model);

-setInterval(() => UI.update(), 1000 / 30);
 ```
 This example creates a two-way bound input field where whatever color is typed in is displayed in a span with that background color.
 When the button Gold is clicked, the click event binding will update the color property in the model which in turn will update all bindings in the view.
-The update in the `setInterval` at the end causes the bindings to be checked and updated 30 times per second.

 ## Getting started